Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 If something can be inferred reliably, I often remove it.

-I do not want the script bloated with information that changes nothing.
+I do not want the script to become bloated with information that changes nothing.

 However, some redundancy is intentional.

 If a distortion is particularly strong, repeating an important concept in multiple places can improve stability.

-Normally redundancy is inefficient.
+Normally, redundancy is inefficient.

 Targeted redundancy can be useful.

 The important question is not:

-Is this detail true?
+> Is this detail true?

 The important question is:

-Does this detail improve behavior?
+> Does this detail improve behavior?

-If not, I usually cut it.
+If not, I usually remove it.

 ---

 ## 23. Reorganize Module Priority

-Once the script exists, I often reorganize the module order.
+Once the script exists, I often reorganize the order of the modules.

-The wording may stay the same.
+The wording may stay exactly the same.

 The hierarchy changes.

-Module order matters because not all information should have the same weight.
+Module order matters because not every piece of information should carry the same weight.

-I generally want the top of the script to establish:
+I generally want the beginning of the script to establish:

 - who the character is
 - what kind of world this is